Content warning: descriptions of sexual torture, including of minors

 Although this particular flavor of male sexual exploitation is currently limited to South Korea, cases such as the Nth room are bound to happen all over the world.
 The female sex, no matter the country of origin, is particularly vulnerable to online abuse.
 Everywhere, girls and young women tend to be less technically savvy than their male counterparts, therefore easier to trick into giving up their private information and explicit images.
 Due to structural oppression, we also often take risks to escape poverty or abusive situations.

 It is time to start prosecuting the perpetrators, not the victims.
-The international community must start treating online sexual abuse as a violation of human rights the same as physical sex trafficking no matter our country of origin.
+The international community must start treating online sexual abuse as a violation of human rights on par with physical sex trafficking.
 The silence around the “Nth room” case demonstrates that South Korean women and girls are being failed.

 Licensed under CC BY-SA 4.0, Dana Vitalosova